 Save the Date for Orientation

 New student orientations are held separately by the Sawyer Business School and the College of Arts & Sciences.
-You'll receive additional information (including your official orientation date) via email from either your program director or the dean's office.
+You'll receive additional information (including registration information and dates) via email.
 We can't wait to welcome you!

 Pay Your Tuition Bill & Be Aware of Financial Aid

 - Make sure you understand the tuition rates for your program.
-Additionally, the Office of the Bursar has helpful information on billing and payment plans.
+Additionally, Student Account Services has helpful information on billing and payment plans.

 - If you have not yet applied for financial aid, check out information on financial aid and scholarships.

 - Your financial aid award letter will be sent to you via email.
 Additionally, you can contact the Office of Student Financial Services by phone at 617-573-8470 or email us.

 - Need advice on lining up a place to live, finding roommates, and understanding your lease?
 Visit the off-campus housing website.